 Do you take a pass on all of the amazing butternut squash recipes on Pinterest and in magazines because pre-packaged fresh squash is too expensive or you don’t know how to prep a whole squash yourself?
 Then let me show you how to easily peel and seed butternut squash that does not involve microwaving the squash first.
 All you need is a sharp knife.

-For years, I always wondered if people really ate the squash in the produce section of the store.
+For years, I always wondered if people really ate squash.
 I mean…weren’t they just used for decorations in the Fall?
-The only squash I ate was at Thanksgiving and it came in pureed frozen blocks from the freezer section!
+The only squash I had ever eaten was at Thanksgiving and it came in pureed frozen blocks from the freezer section!
+Now that I know how to actually peel these odd shaped squash, I make them as often as I can.

 I like to buy the largest butternut squash I can find.
 And I buy two so I can have lots of seeds to roast.
 But that is just me.